Reorder Issues Manually

 Set the Custom Order for a Saved Search or Tag

 If you collaborate with other users and want members of your team to see and work with issues that are sorted manually, share your saved searches and tags.
-Issues that are sorted manually in shared saved searches and shared tags are the sorted in the same order for all users that can see this context.
+Issues that are sorted manually in shared saved searches and shared tags are sorted in the same order for all users that can see this context.